svenkubiak/mangooio/docs/testing.md

 # Testing

 Integration-style HTTP tests are supported through the **`mangooio-test`** artifact.
-It starts the real application stack in **test** mode (same routing, config merge, and handlers as production) and exposes helpers to send requests against the configured HTTP connector.
+It starts the real application stack in **test** mode, with the same routing, config merge, and handlers as production, and exposes helpers to send requests against the configured HTTP connector.

-That approach catches issues unit tests miss: wrong routes, filter ordering, cookie handling, and template rendering.
-The trade-off is speed—each test class boots the app once via `TestRunner`, so keep tests focused and reuse the running instance within a class.
+That approach catches issues unit tests miss entirely: wrong routes, filter ordering, cookie handling, and template rendering.
+The trade-off is speed, since each test class boots the app once via `TestRunner`, so keep individual tests focused and let them share that one running instance within a class rather than starting the app repeatedly.

 Add the dependency to your `pom.xml`: